 - Do you have trouble getting rid of things (selling, recycling, or throwing away)?

-- Does your clutter prevent you from walking easily and safely through your home?
+- Do the things you keep prevent you from walking easily and safely through your home?

 - How often do you add to the clutter in your home?